Get in touch with an expert at 800-880-4479

 Rummaging in dementia often happens because the person feels that something important is lost, even if they cannot identify what it is.
 Confusion, anxiety, boredom, or restlessness can all increase the urge to search.

 Past habits also play a role.
-Someone who spent years organizing, fixing things, or managing a household may continue those patterns through rummaging.
+Someone who spent years managing a household, working as a tradesperson, organizing paperwork in an office, or keeping tools and supplies in order may continue those familiar patterns through rummaging.

 Common Behaviors Linked to Rummaging